Substrates for Tortoise Enclosures

 Rabbit hay pellets and alfalfa pellets used to be popular indoor substrates for tortoises, but they are not recommended anymore because they are very drying, mold quickly, can cause infections, and may induce walking problems.

 Similarly, paper has fallen out of favor as an indoor tortoise substrate because it's slick and not diggable.
 It's best suited for short term, temporary use.
 For example, in quarantine tubs, hospital tubs, or for brief, overnight stays indoors when no heating is required.
-Paper can also be used as a feeding "plate" to help keep food substrate free.

-Problems with substrates
+Major problems with substrates

-You can serve food on paper or place it on a large, shallow tray, plate, dish, or tile.
+With all loose substrates, it's best to provide a substrate free eating area to avoid accidental ingestion of bedding during feeding.
+You can serve food on a shallow tray, plate, dish, or tile.
 Also, double plating, i.e., placing a small feeding dish on top of a larger plate, helps keep substrate away from food.
 Do not place food directly on any loose substrate.

-Coarsely ground bark with large pieces can create an unstable, difficult to walk on surface in the enclosure, especially for babies and young ones.
+Coarsely ground bark with large pieces can create an unstable, difficult to walk on surface in the enclosure for babies and young ones.
 Finely ground bark chips pack tighter making it easier for the tortoises to walk on it, but the smaller pieces are also easier to eat and swallow.